JamesGreenaway/craftcms/README.md

 So now the stage is set to run multiple Craft sites alongside each other.
 To create a new project all you need to do is add a `docker-compose.yml` file inside a new directory and update it with the details of our new site.

-> Make sure that you remove the `traefik` service and ensure that our `craft` service is no longer dependant on it.

 ### How to:
 The following options inside our `craft` service **must** be updated to match the name of our new project: